 If you find it more suitable to approach a state agency for your inquiry, it would be best to start with the county clerk’s office if you are looking for a criminal plus civil court dockets.
 For information pertaining strictly to arrest warrants issued in criminal matters, crime statistics, and a most-wanted list, try the sheriff’s department.

 Finally, you could also go to the magistrate court, which can furnish details not just on arrest records and outstanding warrants from Jefferson County but also on other legal provisions such as bench warrants and criminal summons, etc. To get in touch with these agencies, you will have to visit their offices at:

 - The Police: 102 Industrial Blvd Suite 100, Kearneysville, West Virginia 25430

 - The court: 100 E Washington St, Charles Town, WV 25414

 - The clerk of court: PO Box 208, Charles Town, West Virginia 25414

 From 2003 to 2008, nearly 2100 criminal incidents occurred in Jefferson County, West Virginia.
-Of these criminal instances, only 10% could qualify as violent while the remaining cases were filed in connection with thefts, robberies and other property related issues.
-In the decade mentioned, there was a rise of over 90% in the rate of violent and overall criminal activity.
+Of these criminal instances, only 10% could qualify as violent, while the remaining cases were filed in connection with thefts, robberies, and other property-related issues.
+In the decade mentioned, there was a rise of over 90% in the rate of violence and overall criminal activity.